-Rompetrol is a dynamic leader in the regional oil industry and believes that the company's success is possible because it stems from and is shaped by a well-defined set of values, as it follows:
+Rompetrol is a dynamic leader in the regional oil industry and believes that the company's success is possible because it stems from and is shaped by a well-defined set of values, as it follows: ́107)- -

-- People the company places the highest priority on the needs of its employees.
-The actions are always determined by their dynamism, contemporary spirit, creativity and experience - Care, Integrity and Responsibility Rompetrol is a trustworthy worldwide partner and a valued corporate citizen, taking responsibility for its actions and acting with honesty towards its stakeholders - Determination the strength of the business stems from the company's firmness of will and determination to succeed - Environmental Protection the company and its partners adhere to all the national laws and regulations governing the environment and proper management of resources - Sustainability the company supports the e principles set forth in the Universal Declaration of Human Rights and maintain the high standards of integrity in its business operations - High Quality the company is committed to quality in everything we do, and we strive to continuous improvement; - Commitment to Leadership Rompetrol uses its experience, technology and perseverance to offer products and services of the high standards and is committed to leadership in all its actions.
+- People: the company places the highest priority on the needs of its employees.
+The actions are always determined by their dynamism, contemporary spirit, creativity and experience; - Care, Integrity and Responsibility: Rompetrol is a trustworthy worldwide partner and a valued corporate citizen, taking responsibility for its actions and acting with honesty towards its stakeholders; - Determination: the strength of the business stems from the company's firmness of will and determination to succeed; - Environmental Protection: the company and its partners adhere to all the national laws and regulations governing the environment and proper management of resources; - Sustainability: the company supports the principles set forth in the Universal Declaration of Human Rights and maintains the high standards of integrity in its business operations; - High Quality: the company is committed to quality in everything we do, and we strive for continuous improvement; - Commitment to Leadership: Rompetrol uses its experience, technology and perseverance to offer products and services of the high standards and is committed to leadership in all its actions.

-By adopting the KMG International Business Conduct and Code of Ethics, Rompetrol establishes, develops and promotes its corporate culture and complies with the following organizational and behaviour rules in all its activities.
+By adopting the KMG International Code of Ethics, Rompetrol establishes, develops, promotes and evaluates its corporate culture and complies with the following organizational and behaviour rules in all its activities.